arthurfcrd/Tetris/README.md

 - See what the next tetromino will be
 - Do a hard drop : the current tetromino will fall immediatly
 - Hold one tetromino for later use
-- [TODO] Perform a T-Spin
-- [TODO] Swap current tetromino with the next
-- [TODO] Add a Ghost piece to see the outline of the falling tetromino
+- Ghost piece to see the outline of the falling tetromino

 ### Scoring system
 - Clear lines to score points